bugrabirgili/bugrabirgili.github.io/about.md

 ---
+permalink: /about
 layout: page
 title: "About me"
-permalink: /about
+paginate: true
 ---

+# About me

-About me page
+This is the about me page